Goals and Priorities: Virginia Tech’s Academic Enterprise

 - elevate the productivity and impact of faculty scholarship;

 - secure more extramural funding in support of research;

 - implement plans for developing faculty to achieve national distinction;

 - expand enrollment of graduate students and appointments of postdoctoral associates, and promote their career success; and

 - embed experiential learning within the transcriptible curriculum.

-These crosscutting goals map to AAU membership indicators and are critical to the growth and advancement of Virginia Tech’s research enterprise as guided by our strategic priorities and Beyond Boundaries vision.
+These crosscutting goals map to AAU membership indicators and THE World University Rankings, which serve as relevant proxies for tracking progress accomplished in achieving our strategic priorities and Beyond Boundaries vision.

-Our university commitment to the core strategic themes and achieving the crosscutting goals is best accomplished by convening and engaging talent in project-based initiatives that are worthy of significant additional investment over the intermediate to longer term.
-Included among current initiatives are the following:
+Our university commitment to the core strategic themes and achieving the crosscutting goals is advanced through focused investments in strategic university initiatives.
+As presented to the Virginia Tech Board of Visitors, these priority initiatives are designed to improve quality and access to a Virginia Tech education and contribute to the university’s mission as a global land grant institution.
+This is best accomplished by convening and engaging talent in mission-related, project-based initiatives that are worthy of significant additional investment over the intermediate to longer term.

 - Tech Talent Investment Program and the Innovation Campus